Why Did Jesus HAVE To Die? "Without the shedding of blood there is no forgiveness" (Heb. 9:22).

 End of Wesleyan statement.

 Tithing was part of the Law of Moses and since the Law has been abolished believers have been set free from those laws and are not compelled to tithe.
 2 Cor.
 9:7 tells us that "Each man should give what he has decided in his heart to give, not reluctantly or under compulsion, for God loves a cheerful giver".
 This verse makes it quite clear that each believer is to make his own decision on giving.
 How much a person gives is between them and God and no one should be made to feel guilty by those who wrongly preach compulsory tithing.
-When considering giving, we need to focus on those in need and Scriptures such as: "God loves a cheerful giver"; "whoever sows sparingly will also reap sparingly"; "greed is idolatry"; "do not store up for yourselves treasures on earth" and "we brought nothing into the world, and we can take nothing out of it" (2 Cor.
+When considering giving, we need to focus on those in need and Scriptures such as: "each one of you should set aside a sum of money in keeping with his income"; "God loves a cheerful giver"; "whoever sows sparingly will also reap sparingly"; "greed is idolatry"; "do not store up for yourselves treasures on earth" and "we brought nothing into the world, and we can take nothing out of it" (1 Cor.
+16:2, 2 Cor.
 9:7, 2 Cor.9:6, Matt.
 6:19, Col 3:5, 1 Tim.
 6:7).
 Talk to God about your giving.

 Women In Leadership